projectara/greybus-spec/source/module_info.rst

 *vendor_string_id* is a reference to a specific string descriptor id that provides a description of the vendor who created the module.
-If there is no string present for this value in the Module Manifest, this value shall be 0x00.
+If there is no string present for this value in the Manifest, this value shall be 0x00.
 See the :ref:`string-descriptor` section below for more details.

 *product_string_id* is a reference to a specific string descriptor id that provides a description of the product.
-If there is no string present for this value in the Module Manifest, this value shall be 0x00.
+If there is no string present for this value in the Manifest, this value shall be 0x00.
 See the :ref:`string-descriptor` section below for more details.

 The *unique_id* field is an 8 byte Unique ID that is written into each